Tails for Anarchists

 Uploading

 Similarly, if you want to upload something using the Tor Browser (for example, to include a file in a blog post), you will first need to move or copy the file to the Tor Browser folder.
-Then it will be available when you select an upload in the Tor Browser.
+Then it will be available when you select the file to upload in the Tor Browser.

 RAM